lanysae/cube/README.md

 ## Building

+On Unix-like systems, you will need a few extra packages for compiling GLFW: [Installing dependencies](https://www.glfw.org/docs/latest/compile_guide.html#compile_deps).

 ```bash
 $ cmake --workflow --preset release
 ```

 You can use the `debug` preset to make a debug build.
+If Ninja and Clang are not available, use `default-release` or the `default-debug` preset.

 ## Code formatting